The Origins of Cool in Postwar America by Joel Dinerstein (2017)

 While today expressions like “cool,” “being cool,” “acting cool” or having a “cool” outlook on life are present almost anywhere from everyday speech to commercials, the once rebellious origins of the word go back a long time.
 As many important and strong influences on American popular culture, this attitude, style, and way of life had its origin in African-American culture, too.

-Author Dinerstein, professor of English at Tulane University, takes a long look back on the literature, stereotypical image and mostly the music in the US from the 1940s onward in search for an explanation; because “cool” actually is a whole concept.
+Author Dinerstein, Professor of English at Tulane University, takes a long look back on the literature, stereotypical image and mostly the music in the US from the 1940s onward in search of an explanation; because “cool” actually is a whole concept.

 „In this era between 1943 and 1963, a new embodied concept and romantic ideal – being cool – emanated out of African-American jazz culture to become an umbrella term for the alienated attitude of American rebels.”